klepas/fuckyouimaplatypus-site/index.md

 Where can I put up my tent?
 : On any patch of grass
-: Exluding areas next to the marquees / workshop area : Refer to the sitemap on Eventbrite
+: Excluding areas next to the marquees / workshop area : Refer to the sitemap on Eventbrite

 What facilities does the campground provide?